grutts/siri/README.rst

 ---------------------

-A library for dealing with Service Interface for Real-time Information (SIRI) data
+A library for dealing with `Service Interface for Real-time Information (SIRI) <http://siri.org.uk/index.htm>`_ data

 Contains:

-* Auto-generated python classes for dealing with SIRI data.
+* Auto-generated python classes for dealing with SIRI 2.0 data.
+Generated from the SIRI 2.0 XSD using xsdata.
 * A method to parse SIRI XML.
 * A method to serialize objects into SIRI XML